 Clinical data registries are useful across many parts of healthcare.
 One of their most valuable purposes is post-market surveillance.

-Registries are designed to collect, analyze, and interpret large amounts of real-world data.
-This triad sets the foundation for successful post-market surveillance.
-When these three are done well, the result is a vast data resource that provides real-time, ongoing data collection, and is a central source of truth to answer key questions like:
+Registries are designed to collect, analyze, and interpret large amounts of real-world data setting the foundation for successful post-market surveillance.
+When registries are built well, the result is a vast data resource that provides real-time, ongoing data collection, and is a central source of truth to answer key questions like:

 Post-market surveillance (also called post-marketing surveillance) demonstrates the real-world safety and effectiveness of medical devices and pharmaceuticals.

-The U.S. Food and Drug Administration (U.S. FDA) defines it as “the active, systematic, scientifically valid collection, analysis, and interpretation of data or other information about a marketed device.”1
+The U.S. Food and Drug Administration (U.S. FDA) defines it as “the active, systematic, scientifically valid collection, analysis, and interpretation of data or other information about a marketed device.”
+[1]

 This definition underscores that post-market surveillance is an active, ongoing process – not a one-off.
 It also emphasizes data science as a critical part.